P-7 Multipurpose Building of the Justice Campus of Madrid

 Madrid, Spain.
 2006-2008

 The project, designed in partnership with Rogers Stirk Harbour and Partners, won first prize in an international design competition.
-The project seeks to develop a user-friendly and humane building, where the user can find their way around easily, while at the same time providing a pleasurable experience.
-The building is conceived as a pleasant space and a meeting point for visitors and workers at the Justice Campus in Madrid and it departs from the traditional and preconceived image of this kind of facility.
-The Multipurpose building is designed to cater for three different uses; namely, a commercial area, restaurants and car parks.
+The project aims to create a user-friendly and humane building that provides a pleasurable experience where users can find their way around easily.
+The building is conceived as a pleasant space and a meeting point for visitors and workers at the Justice Campus in Madrid, departing from the traditional and preconceived image of this kind of facility.
+The Multipurpose building houses three uses: a commercial area, restaurants and car parks.

-The proposal for the P7 incorporates numerous recycled or waste materials, ranging from recycled aggregate for the concrete of the structure and recycled glass to the use of furniture and fittings made of recycled plastics.
+The proposal for the P-7 incorporates numerous recycled or waste materials, ranging from recycled aggregate for the concrete of the structure and recycled glass, to furniture and fittings made of recycled plastics.

 • Place/Date: Madrid, Spain / 2006-2008